react-navigation/react-navigation.github.io/docs/material-bottom-tab-navigator.md

 createMaterialBottomTabNavigator(RouteConfigs, MaterialBottomTabNavigatorConfig);
 ```

-This library uses the [`BottomNavigation` component frpm `react-native-paper`](https://callstack.github.io/react-native-paper/bottom-navigation.html).
+This library uses the [`BottomNavigation` component from `react-native-paper`](https://callstack.github.io/react-native-paper/bottom-navigation.html).
 It doesn't include the whole `react-native-paper` library in your bundle, so you don't need to worry about it.

 ## RouteConfigs